What are aphthous ulcers?

 What causes aphthous ulcers?

-Some factors that seem to trigger outbreaks of ulcers include:
+Factors that seem to trigger outbreaks of ulcers include:

 - Emotional stress and lack of sleep